Getting Started

 - Verify

-format is correct - For Turso, ensure
+DATABASE_URLformat is correct - For Turso, ensure

-is set - Check network connectivity to database
+DATABASE_AUTH_TOKENis set - Check network connectivity to database

 Authentication issues?